NixOS/nix/doc/manual/src/architecture/store/store.md

     [ store ] --> collect garbage --> [ store' ]

-## Closure
+## Closure {#closure}

-Nix stores have the *closure property*: for each store object in the store, all the store objects it references must also be in the store.
+Nix stores ensure [referential integrity][referential-integrity]: for each store object in the store, all the store objects it references must also be in the store.

+The set of all store objects reachable by following references from a given initial set of store objects is called a *closure*.

-Adding, building, copying and deleting store objects must be done in a way that obeys this property:
+Adding, building, copying and deleting store objects must be done in a way that preserves referential integrity:

 - A newly added store object cannot have references, unless it is a build task.

 - Build results must only refer to store objects in the closure of the build inputs.

   Building a store object will add appropriate references, according to the build task.
-  These references can only come from declared build inputs.

 - Store objects being copied must refer to objects already in the destination store.